 “I guess”, Captain

 “I hope”, Off-duty captain

-This was the final conversation in the flight:
+This was the final conversation on the flight:

-“We’re hit man, we are hit!”, First officer
+“We’re hit man, we are hit!”, the First officer

 “Tower, we’re going down, this PSA” Captain